Polytoria/Docs/docs/objects/game/Environment.md

 ### OverlapBox(position;Vector3,size;Vector3,rotation;Vector3,ignoreList;array=Instance[]):Instance[] { method }

-Returns a list of instances intersecting with the sphere in the given position and radius.
+Returns a list of instances intersecting with the box in the given position, size and rotation.

 A demo of this method is available [here](https://polytoria.com/places/9269).